BSC-ES/pyhanami/README.md

 - **Diagnostics plotting:** generate visualizations comparing two previously loaded simulation ensembles for selected variables using the `DataDiagnostics` class.
 These include time series plots (with the `time_series_plots` method) and spatial plots (with the `spatial_plots` method).
 The latter generates two plots, one for the absolute difference and another for the effect size (Cohen's _d)_ between both ensembles.
 - **Replicability testing:** perform a replicability test checking the statistical indistinguishability between two previously loaded simulation ensembles using the `ReplicabilityTest` class.
+- **Flexible data management:** add and compare datasets in the `DataDiagnostics` and `ReplicabilityTest` classes even after initialization.

 Future releases will include:
-- **Flexible data management:** add and compare datasets at a later stage.
 - **Scientific skill evaluation:** compute metrics evaluating several climate phenomena.
 - **Automated report generation:** produce reports including plots and summary statistics.